-Trevor maintains a broad commercial and insurance litigation practice with a particular focus on CGL work, property disputes, product liability claims and first party losses.
+Trevor maintains a broad commercial and insurance litigation practice with a particular focus on CGL work, property disputes, product liability claims, coverage and first party losses.
 Trevor’s construction law practice ranges from construction lien actions to multiparty disputes related to multimillion-dollar construction projects.
 In addition to servicing his corporate clients, Trevor services private clients in a broad range of civil litigation matters including real estate, tort and breach of contract disputes.
 Trevor also handles complex motor vehicle accident, occupiers’ liability and critical injury claims.

 – Marvelous Mario’s Inc. et al. v.
 St. Paul Fire and Marine Insurance Co., 2018 ONSC 1365 and 2018 ONSC 3250Marvelous Mario’s Inc. et al. v.
 St. Paul Fire and Marine Insurance Co., 2018 ONSC 1365 and 2018 ONSC 3250

-Prescott v.
-Barbon, 2018 ONSC 504
+– Prescott v.
+Barbon, 2018 ONCA 504

 Successfully dismissed the plaintiffs’ appeal to set aside the administrative dismissal Order and obtained costs of $17,850 over the course of the hearings.
 Justice Pepall on behalf of the three-judge panel of the Ontario Court of Appeal held that the Master erred in law in his application of the Reid factors and upheld the decision of Justice Kristjanson.

-Erland v.
-Her Majesty the Queen in Right of Ontario, 2018 ONSC 485
+– Erland v.
+Her Majesty the Queen in Right of Ontario, 2018 ONSC 485 and 2019 ONSC 5471

-Successfully brought a motion to find the plaintiff in breach of a Court Order in an environmental damage claim and obtained a costs sanction of $3,500.
+Successfully brought a motion to find the plaintiff in breach of a Court Order in an environmental damage claim and obtained a costs sanction of $5,000.

 @2019 Bell Temple LLP , All Rights Reserved